Current MP: Jason Wood, Liberal, Phone: 03 9768 9164 Jason.Wood.MP@aph.gov.au P.O. Box 539, BERWICK, VIC 3806

 Major Communities/Cities/Towns within Electorate: Beaconsfield, Belgrave, Berwick, Boronia (part), Cockatoo, Emerald (part), Ferntree Gully (part), Ferny Creek, Gembrook (part), Macclesfield, Mount Dandenong (part), Narre Warren (part), Narre Warren North (part), Narre Warren South (part), Officer, Olinda (part), Pakenham Upper (part), Sassafras, Tecoma and Upwey.

-Relevant Information/Links to Community: Wood had been involved in the local community through sporting groups, environment groups, cleaning up after the bushfires, and fighting for a palliative care hospice in Emerald.
+Relevant Information/Links to Community: Jason had been involved in the local community through sporting groups, environment groups, cleaning up after the bushfires, and fighting for a palliative care hospice in Emerald.

 Key Industries within Electorate: Household products, car accessories and other light industries, horticulture, farming and tourism.